 Red Planet Day

-Is Mars truly red in color?
+It is sometimes called the “rusty planet”.
+The red color comes from the iron oxide (rust) that covers it.
+But, is Mars truly red in color?
 Scientists debated this question, even after the Mars Rovers landed and began to explore the planet.
 Why?
 Because the lenses used to take photos are tinted.

-Mars Facts and Trivia:
+Mars Trivia and Facts

 Fourth Planet from the Sun

-Mars gets it's name from the Greek word "Ares", the God of War
+Mars gets its name from the Greek word “Ares”, the God of War

 Often visible to the naked eye

 Distance from the Sun: average 136,764,000 miles